 Friday January 22 Community Eucharist

-Rev Bonita Grubbs will preach, and preside at the Table.
+Rev. Bonita Grubbs will preach, and preside at the Table.

+Rev. Grubbs is the Executive Director of Christian Community Action, a faith-based not-for-profit ecumenical social services agency in New Haven, providing needed assistance to the poor and homeless.

 Wednesday January 20, 12:30 pm